Find out about upcoming open days and performances at Central.

 Graduate employment includes:

-Sweeney Todd (ENO), The Commitments, The Scottsboro Boys, The Book Of Mormon, The Lion King, The Colour Purple, Ghost the Musical, Legally Blonde, Chicago, The Bodyguard, Beautiful, Exposure: the Musical, Aladdin, Phantom of the Opera, Les Mis, Made in Dagenham
+Sweeney Todd (ENO), The Commitments, The Scottsboro Boys, The Book Of Mormon, The Lion King, The Colour Purple, Ghost The Musical, Legally Blonde, Chicago, The Bodyguard, Beautiful – The Carole King Musical, Exposure: The Musical, Aladdin, Phantom Of The Opera, Les Misérables, Made In Dagenham.

 Evie Frye in Assassin’s Creed Syndicate.